Rail gauge in Australia: 1921 royal commission

-In 1921, a royal commission into rail gauge was delivered, recommending gauge conversion of large areas of the country.
-It stated "that the gauge of 4-ft.
-8.5-in. be adopted as the standard for Australia; that no mechanical, third rail, or other device would meet the situation, and that uniformity could be secured by one means only, viz., by conversion of the gauges other than 4-ft.
-8.5-in."
+The subject was discussed at a conference of the Prime Minister with the Premiers in November 1921, when it was decided to adopt 4ft 81/2 in as the standard gauge for Australia and it was resolved that adoption of a uniform gauge was essential to the development and safety of the nation.

 Following the royal commission, agreements were made for the standard gauge NSW North Coast line to be extended from Kyogle to South Brisbane (completed in 1930) and for the Trans-Australian Railway to be extended from Port Augusta to Port Pirie (completed 1937).

-By the outbreak of World War II in 1939, there were 13 break-of-gauge locations, with upwards of 1,600 service personnel and many more civilians employed to transfer 1.8 million tons of freight during the period.
-The breaks of gauge were at:
+By the outbreak of World War II in 1939, there were still 14 break-of-gauge locations, with upwards of 1600 service personnel and many more civilians employed to transfer 1.8 million tons of freight during the conflict.
+The breaks of gauge were at the following places: